SEIR-7-06/two-related-models-lab/README.md

 1. Extend yesterday's lab, so that one model can contain the other
 1. For example, if your models were `Singer` and `Song`:
-  * A Singer would "contain" Songs
+  * A Singer would "contain" Songs (just like an Author "contains" Articles)

 ## Basic